-- Current assets decreased from \$11.559 million to \$9.997 million during the current fiscal year.
-This \$1.562 million decrease was primarily due to a decrease to cash and cash equivalents and the capitalization of inventories.
-These decreases were partially offset with an increase to accounts receivable. - Noncurrent assets increase of \$2.146 million, due primarily to an increase to capital improvements and replacements that are federal and state mandated.
+- Current assets decreased from \$10.028 million to \$8.175 million during the current fiscal year.
+This \$1.853 million decrease was primarily due to a decrease to cash and cash equivalents.
+This decrease was partially offset with an increase to accounts receivable. - Noncurrent assets increase of \$3.775 million, due primarily to an increase to capital improvements and replacements some of which are federal and state mandated.